Document Type and Release Option

 Stigma surrounding mental health is one of many barriers impeding help-seeking behavior.
 This study had two aims: (1) to examine the relationships between mental wellbeing, internalized stigma, help-seeking attitudes, and demographic variables such as race, gender, socioeconomic status, and marital status, and (2) to explore what hinders students in the help-seeking process and determine what would make students more likely to seek psychological help if they perceive a need for it.
 It was hypothesized that the relationship between internalized stigma and help-seeking attitudes would be moderated by gender, and the relationship between mental wellbeing and help-seeking attitudes would be mediated by internalized stigma.
 Participants (N = 242) completed an online survey through Qualtrics, and data was analyzed using quantitative methods for Aim 1 and qualitative methods for Aim 2.
 Neither the moderation model nor mediation model was statistically significant; however, statistically significant relationships were found between demographics and mental wellbeing, internalized stigma, help-seeking attitudes, and openness towards various therapeutic interventions.
 In addition, trends regarding the second aim are reported.

 Morris, Christina H., "Mental Health Stigma and Help-Seeking in a College Sample: Barriers and Potential Motivators for Action" (2018).
-University Honors Program Theses.
+Honors College Theses.
 380.